thomastay/personal-blog/content/Blub framework lifecycle.md

 1. \`${UNICORN_VIRAL_STARTUP}\` adopts Blub, and now everyone pays attention.
 1. The first Blub conference is held in San Francisco (_where else?_).
 1. $BIG_COMPANY_HERE adopts Blub.
 Giant codebases are written in Blub.
 Papers are written about Blub.
 You can get a career in Blub.
-1. 100M lines later, some users complain that apps written in Blub are too slow.
+1. Some users complain that apps written in Blub are too slow.
 Nobody pays attention.
 1. People try to write lightweight replacements for Blub *(blu, lub, blub-lite, lite-blub, pblub)*, but they never seem to gain traction.
 1. Blub now has its own extension / plugin ecosystem.
 Maybe even its own language, conveniently hidden in f"{CURRENT_CONFIG_FORMAT}".
-1. 100B lines later, devs now start to complain about Blub tooling (not Blub) being too heavyweight for their `format!("{} Macbook", TWO_YEARS_AGO)`.
+1. Devs now start to complain about Blub tooling (not Blub) being too heavyweight for their `format!("{} MacBook", TWO_YEARS_AGO)`.
 That doesn't stop Blub-standard from being the \#1 starred project on Github.
 1. Some startups start using Blub for **Glorp** domain.
 This horrifies Orange website viewers, but not enough of them to matter.
 1. Blub now has its own International Standards Organization and Working groups.
 They mostly comprise bored megacorp employees trying to get their side projects into Blub.
 1. Users lash out on #{CURRENT_SOCIAL_MEDIA} about slow products and unreliable service.
 Turns out Blub really only applied to Blub domain, not to Glorp domain.
 Oops!